Overview

 Download the template today and edit it using any version of our PDF Reader apps.

-We have included a specific section on materials as well.
-Many painting contracts are vague, and clients don’t notice.
-Avoid statements like “primer/ 2 coats Sherwin Williams” and instead use “one coat of 3 gallons of Behr #5051 primer and two additional coats of 3 gallons each of Behr #6021 Dover White Satin Latex Paint, applied by sprayer and back roll, and two coats of 1 gallon each of #6023 Behr River Rock Grey Semi-Gloss, applied by brush and roller to trim.”
+Detail the type of paint, outlining painting materials and painting techniques to provide a clear roadmap for the work ahead.
+For example, avoid statements like “primer/ 2 coats Sherwin Williams” and instead use “one coat of 3 gallons of Behr #5051 primer and two additional coats of 3 gallons each of Behr #6021 Dover White Satin Latex Paint, applied by sprayer and back roll, and two coats of 1 gallon each of #6023 Behr River Rock Grey Semi-Gloss, applied by brush and roller to trim.”

 Paint needs to be transported and stored in a specific way to stay fresh.
 The contract should stipulate who is responsible for this, and how it will be accomplished.
 In many contracts, a “Timeliness” clause is used, which allows a material breach of contract to be enacted if certain schedule elements are late.
 For example, if the paint was mixed two months ago, the quality of the end result will be significantly diminished, and may simply not be acceptable for the price the client is paying.
 It’s professional and gives the client peace of mind to know that their paint will be stored in a climate-controlled environment for a maximum time period of 4 weeks past the date of mixing.

 Now, you have a good idea of what is needed in a painting contract.
 These provisions outlined above are still the bare minimum, and your local regulation or business may require many more.
-Get organized and start filling out the template today, and see how much more efficient and professional your painting project can be.
+Get organized and start filling out the painting contract online today, and see how much more efficient and professional your painting project can be.

 If you have received or desire to issue any legal document, you must consult a lawyer.
 Kdan Mobile provides this template for educational purposes only, and you are always responsible for the creation of any legal agreements you sign.
 By clicking “download” you agree to indemnify and hold harmless and inure Kdan Mobile for any damages incurred as a result of the use of said template for commercial purpose.